Last updated on July 2nd, 2023

 Average bill: $$

-Lokantasi are Turkish catering establishments or in other words bistro, where locals usually have lunch or dinner.
+Lokantasi is a Turkish catering establishment or in other words bistro, where locals usually have lunch or dinner.
 The food here is cooked in advance and put behind the glass in a display window in special metal containers that keep on low heat.

 There are many different types of Lokantasi around Istanbul.
 Some are smaller and family-owned while others are bigger with many workers.